 To Obtain a Library Card:

 Any resident of Tinley Park or Orland Hills, regardless of age, may apply for a Tinley Park Public Library card.
-To qualify for a Tinley Park Public Library card, you must live in incorporated Tinley Park or Orland Hills, and must show current proof of residency.
-Acceptable verifications of residency are:
+Children under the age of 18 must be accompanied by a parent or legal guardian and the signature of the parent or legal guardian is required on the application and library card.
+To qualify for a library card you must live in incorporated Tinley Park or Orland Hills, and must show current proof of residency.
+Acceptable verifications of residency are one of the following:

 - Cable Bill